tfausak/haskell-package-checklist/README.markdown

 Make everything public, but not necessarily part of your published API.
 Use `Internal` module names like `Data.Text.Internal` to signal that things aren't published.

-## Build `-Wall` clean
+## Fix all GHC warnings

 GHC finds all kinds of problems with `-Wall`.
 Few of them are false positives and they generally help you write better code.
-But if you don't like one, disable it with `-fno-warn-whatever`.
+But if you don't like one, disable it with `-Wno-warn-whatever`.
 Be sure to use `stack build --pedantic` when developing your package.
 It will force you to fix warnings.

-## Follow most HLint suggestions
+## Follow HLint suggestions

-Overall HLint is a great tool for improving code quality.
+[HLint](https://github.com/ndmitchell/hlint) is a great tool for improving code quality.
 However some suggestions aren't worth following.
 For example, the re-export shortcut suggestion breaks the Haddock documentation.
 Use your own judgment when deciding which suggestions to follow.

-## Format code with hindent
+## Format code with Brittany

-hindent is the closest thing we have to a community style.
+[Brittany](https://github.com/lspitzner/brittany) is a robust and customizable Haskell source code formatter.
 Using it frees you from ever thinking about formatting again.
-If you don't like how something looks, fix it in hindent and everyone's formatting will improve.
+If you don't like how something looks, fix it in Brittany and everyone's formatting will improve.
-Using hindent also avoids pointless arguments about style in pull requests.
+Using Brittany also avoids pointless arguments about style in pull requests.

 ## Write documentation with examples